ericwq/goutmp/README.md

 This is a modified golang module which support utmpx API.
 This is a temporary golang module.
 The next step is to create a pure golang client module to support [utmps](https://skarnet.org/software/utmps/).
 Currenly, The implementation is only a wrapper for `utmps` C client library.

-## inline C or standard alone C module
+## inline C or stand alone C module
 We use the following cgo derective and inline C functions to implement the wrapper.
-Inline C functions is more easy to build than standard alone C module.
+Inline C functions is more easy to build than stand alone C module.
 ```c
 // #cgo pkg-config: utmps skalibs
 ```

-Please use the following commands to build the standard alone C module, either staticly or dyanamicly.
+Please use the following commands to build the stand alone C module, either staticly or dyanamicly.
 ```sh
 $ cd ./xutmp/
 $ gcc -I/usr/include/utmps -lutmps -lskarnet -c -o xutmp.o xutmp.c